heystraightedge/launch/gentxs/README.md

 strd tendermint show-validator
 ```

-6. Sign a genesis transaction
+6. Sign a genesis transaction.
+Fill in the consensus pubkey, an initial stake less than your balance, commission rate info, and the key's name in the CLI wallet.

 ```sh
 strd gentx \